hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ## Nov 17: NO CLASS

-Work on projects

-**Schedule a time this week to check-in with the instructor on the progress of your project.**
+Work on projects. **Schedule a time this week to check-in with the instructor on the progress of your project.**

 ## Nov 24: The Futures of Digital History